Tutorial: Generate an app using AI

 Note

-When an app is generated with AI, the app is created with the following resources that are tailored to the app you described:
+When App Studio generates an app with AI, it creates the app with the following resources that are tailored to the app that you described:

 Pages and components: Components are the building blocks of your application's user interface.
-They represent visual elements like tables, forms, buttons, and more.
-Each component has its own set of properties and can be customized to fit your specific requirements.
-Components are contained in pages.
+They represent visual elements like tables, forms, and buttons.
+Each component has its own set of properties, and you can customize a component to fit your specific requirements.
+Pages are the containers for components.

-Automations: Automations are used to define the logic and workflows that govern how your application behaves.
-Automations can create, update, read, or delete rows in a data table or objects in an Amazon S3 bucket, or handle tasks like data validation, notifications, or integrations with other systems.
+Automations: You use automations to define the logic and workflows that govern how your application behaves.
+For example, you can use automations to create, update, read, or delete rows in a data table or to interact with objects in an Amazon S3 bucket.
+You can also use them to handle tasks like data validation, notifications, or integrations with other systems.

 Entities: Data is the information that powers your application.
-The generated app will create entities, similar to tables, that represent the different types of data you need to store and work with, such as customers, products, or orders.
-You can connect these data models to a variety of data sources, including AWS services and external APIs, using App Studio's connectors.
+The generated app creates entities, which are similar to tables.
+Entities represent the different types of data that you need to store and work with, such as customers, products, or orders.
+You can connect these data models to a variety of data sources, including AWS services and external APIs, by using App Studio connectors.

 Contents